 Residency Determination Dates

 Under California law, CSULB must determine the residency status for tuition purposes of all applicants and students.
 Our Admissions Office determines your residency status based on your answers to questions on the admissions application.
-If additional information is required in order to determine your residency status, you may need to submit a Residence Questionnaire (PDF) and copies of official/legal documents.
+If additional information is required in order to determine your residency status, you may need to submit a CSU Residence Questionnaire (PDF) and copies of official/legal documents.

 A Residence Determination Date is set for each academic term and is part of the residency determination process.
 The Residence Determination Date for each term is listed below:

 Residence Determination Dates

 Determination of Residency for Tuition Purposes